Can Costco Travel Really Save You on Your Next Disney Trip?

 Lightning Lane Multi Pass costs $20-35 per person per day.
 While it's tempting, many attractions have reasonable wait times if you use good strategy and arrive at rope drop.

 Character dining runs $60-90 per person.
-Your kids might be just as happy with a quick-service meal and meeting characters in the parks for free.
+Your kids might be just as happy with a quick-service meal and meeting characters in the parks for free!

-Disney Discounts You Should Know About
+Disney Discounts

 Room Discounts